 Setting up an HVLP gun is a hassle and you will require patience.
 But get it wrong and you could end up re-spraying the lot or, even worse, sanding and re-spraying the lot.

 The paint will usually be in a cup under the gun.
 The air is forced to both the pressurized pot and the gun separately.
 When you pull the trigger the paint is pushed to the gun where it meets the air going to the gun.
-This can be regulated to atomise the paint into small particles to enable it to spray.
+You can regulate these to atomise the paint into small particles to enable it to spray.

 A 4-stage turbine will spray thicker paint, but you could never use product straight from the can with any HVLP gun.
 To spray more viscous material you will also need to increase the air, which will create more overspray.

-Overspray is the bounce back of some of the paint from the surface, and is your worst problem, especially in occupied houses, and more air in the mix adds significantly to the problem.
-So thin the paint right and set up the gun correctly.
+Overspray is the bounce back of some of the paint from the surface.
+It is your worst problem, especially in occupied houses.
+Furthermore, the more air in the mix the more significant the problem.
+So, thin the paint right and set up the gun correctly.

-How to thin acrylic paint for spraying Thin the paint with water and Floetrol to the point where, when you lift the stir stick, the paint dissipates into itself immediately, ie when you swirl the stick around you can’t see the swirls lying on the paint.
+How to thin acrylic paint for spraying Thin the paint with water and Floetrol to the point where, when you lift the stir stick, the paint dissipates into itself immediately.
+Or put another way, when you swirl the stick around you can’t see the swirls lying on the paint.

-I’m talking Graco here, but nothing smaller than a #4 needle will really be large enough for acrylic paints, occasionally a #5 will be required.
+I’m talking Graco here, but nothing smaller than a #4 needle will really be large enough for acrylic paints.
+Occasionally you will need a #5.

-Too much overspray can, and will, get everywhere, leaving any uncovered carpets and furniture covered in a very fine talcum powder-like dust in the colour you are spraying.
+Too much overspray can, and will, get everywhere.
+Use drop cloths and avoid covering any carpets and furniture in a very fine talcum powder-like dust in the colour you are spraying.
 Cover everything methodically with sheets or plastic.

-Trial and error As the air and material has to be regulated by the user it’s a trial and error process.
+As the air and material has to be regulated by the user it’s a trial and error process.
 The settings you make today won’t necessarily be the same settings you need tomorrow, even for the same paint.
-There are too many variables: ie: humidity, cold or paint consistency.
+There are too many variables, from humidity to cold to paint consistency.
 So get the thinning right, water and paint conditioner is best, and get the settings correct before you start the job.